CBorowski-dev/docs-operaton-org/content/update/minor/710-to-711/_index.md

 # HTTP Header Security in Webapps

 Starting with this release, a HTTP Header Security Servlet Filter is introduced for the Webapps.
-With Camunda 7.11.0 we have added the XSS Protection Header to all server responses in conjunction with the Webapps.
+With Operaton we have added the XSS Protection Header to all server responses in conjunction with the Webapps.

 ## XSS Protection in Webapps

 By default, the XSS Protection HTTP Header is configured in a way that a page gets blocked as soon as the browser detects a cross-site scripting attack.
 You can either loosen this behavior or even disable the XSS Protection Header.
 Learn more about how to configure the [HTTP Header Security Filter]({{< ref "/webapps/shared-options/header-security.md" >}}).

 For further reading on how the XSS protection header works in detail, please see [Mozillas MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection).